haydfree/html_server/README.md

-implementing simple html server for backend api's
+implementing simple http server for api's in C89